OMerkel/Oware/README.md

     * <em>mobile platforms like Android, FirefoxOS, iOS.</em>
 * <em>Runs even offline and is installable on platforms like Android, FirefoxOS, iOS.</em>

-<b>Keywords, Categories</b> <em>Board Games, Games/Entertainment, Mobile, Abstract Game, Perfect-Information, 2-player Strategy Game, Mancala, Oware, Ouril</em>
+<b>Keywords, Categories</b> <em>MCTS, Monte-Carlo Tree Search, UCB, Upper Confidence Bounds, UCT, Upper Confidence Bounds Applied to Tress, AI Player, Board Games, Games/Entertainment, Mobile, Abstract Game, Perfect-Information, 2-player Strategy Game, Mancala, Oware, Ouril</em>

 This is an implementation of the two-player abstract perfect-information strategy board games Oware and Ouril for HTML5/Javascript/CSS platform.
+Via options menu the computer players can be activated playing one or both sides.
+The computer AI player has a Monte-Carlo Tree Search (MCTS) algorithm implemented.

 <b>Oware</b> (in <em>Akan</em> language) - a traditional game from Ghana, Africa,
 is a <em>Mancala (Manquala)</em> game.